-Devote as much time as possible to Banff and Jasper
+Tip #1: Devote as much time as possible to Banff and Jasper.

+Let’s talk a little bit more about camping in the parks.
 The campgrounds in the park are available for reservations, but you can also camp in overflow lots.
 There is an overflow lot in Jasper and in Banff.
 Each lot is about $10-15 CAN a night and is self-regulated.
 These campgrounds are essentially a place to sleep with some outhouses, but no other amenities.
-The campgrounds with more amenities can cost you more than double per night.
+The campgrounds with more amenities can cost you more than double that per night.

+Not only do you want to devote enough time to the parks, but you also want to make sure you’re devoting a good portion of your day to exploring!
 If you have the park’s iconic sites, such as Lake Louise and Maligne Lake, on your itinerary, then you’ll need to get up early.
 It’s worth it!
-Banff and Jasper National Parks are some of the most beautiful parks in the world and people come from all over to visit.
+Jasper and Banff National Parks are some of the most beautiful parks in the world and people come from all over to visit.
 In the summer, the crowds can be insane.
-The best way to beat the crowds is to get a head start or go late — before 9am and after 5pm is a good rule to follow.
+The best way to beat the crowds is to get a head start or go late.
+Before 9am and after 5pm is a good rule to follow.